reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 ```

-Now having that at hand through Meteor.settings variable, we now need to think about how we can inject that variable into the component.
+Now having that at hand through Meteor.settings variable, we now need to think about how we can pass that as property into the component.
 Just using it within the React component itself is not ideal, because for one thing the React component should be self-contained with no external dependencies.
 This ensures that we can use the component in an environment-agnostic way (be it React Native or the server).
 And the second thing to know is that Meteor.settings is a reactive data source which may not be synced to client yet, when the component is going to be rendered.
 This is a very common scenario and luckily our friend called `composer` jumps in.
 The composer is a higher-order function that has no other intend as to feed in data into our React components.
 Let's build one!

 **[/imports/plugins/custom/beesknees/client/container/availabilityMap.js(https://github.com/reactioncommerce/reaction-example-plugin/blob/master/client/container/availabilityMap.js)**